amir-the6th/Password-Generator/README.md

 ![desktop screenshot](./Images/screenshot-desktop.png)

 #### Mobile
-    > I need to work on its responsiveness
+    I need to work more on its responsiveness.
+Coming soon!

 ### Links